What Fertilizer To Use After Overseeding: When To Fertilize After Overseeding

 For example, if you spread grass seed on a lawn with heavy thatch, the seed will not reach the soil.

-Thatch soaks up water and fertilizer, robbing soil and grass seed nutrients and moisture.
+Thatch absorbs water and fertilizer, depriving soil and grass seed of nutrients and moisture.

 In addition to preventing your grass seedlings from taking root, thick thatch also acts like a sponge, absorbing water and fertilizer before it can penetrate the soil.